-Our collective goal is 613 acts of kindness to mirror the 613 mitzvot (plural of mitzvah or commandment in the Torah) by the end of the school year on June 10th.
+Our collective goal is 613 acts of kindness to mirror the 613 mitzvot (plural of mitzvah or commandment in the Torah).
 Acts of kindness and mitzvot are different though they can overlap.
 Every mitzvah that we individually perform is cumulative.
 We are required to do as many as possible.
-Acts of kindness, while not commanded, are selfless acts meant to make a difference in the life of others, which lead to Tikkun Olam* much like mitzvot do.
+Acts of kindness, while not commanded, are selfless acts meant to make a difference in the life of others, which lead to Tikkun Olam much like mitzvot do.
 The more we do, the more change we can bring.

 Through this campaign, we will amplify our efforts to give back and spread kindness throughout the community and beyond.
 Along the way, we will each contribute to healing the world, and making it a better place.

 - Get Inspired.
 Check out our list of suggested acts of kindness and come up with your own ideas!